Skip to main content

 Bleeding Gums: The First Warning Sign

-If your gums bleed when you brush or floss, it’s one of the earliest signs of gum disease.
-Many people dismiss light bleeding as normal, but it signals inflammation known as gingivitis.
+If your gums bleed when you brush or floss, it’s one of the earliest signs of gum disease treatment being needed.
+Many people dismiss light bleeding gums as normal, but it signals inflammation known as gingivitis.
 This condition develops when plaque, a sticky film of bacteria, builds up along the gumline.

 Without professional cleaning, plaque hardens into tartar and irritates the gums.
 Over time, this can cause swelling, redness, and tenderness.
 Even if your teeth appear healthy, bleeding indicates bacteria are active beneath the surface and beginning to damage gum tissue.